Jim & Jody Pearson

-Nick Peck is the ex-keyboard player for rather lightweight US proggers Episode, who released a handful of albums on various formats between the late '80s and mid '90s, and whose career peak probably came when they played at Progfest 94, along with luminaries such as the mighty Änglagård and Anekdoten.
-Peck has recorded several solo albums, although Under the Big Tree confuses the issue by not actually mentioning him anywhere on the cover, though as it's so obviously his album, I feel justified in crediting it to him.
+Nick Peck is the ex-keyboard player for rather lightweight US proggers Episode, who released a handful of albums on various formats between the late '80s and mid '90s; their career peaked when they played Progfest 94, along with luminaries such as the mighty Änglagård and Anekdoten.
+Peck has recorded several solo albums, although Under the Big Tree confuses the issue by not actually mentioning him anywhere on the cover; it's so obviously his album, though, that I feel justified in crediting it to him.
 Lyrically/conceptually, the album is based on a profound experience of Peck's during a lengthy meditation session, while musically, it's in the 'modern prog' category, rather than Episode's typical neo-prog.
-The album features eleven guest musicians, including two other Episoders, and while I wouldn't put it up there with, say, Spock's Beard, it's a worthy effort in the genre.
+The album features eleven guest musicians, including two other Episoders and, while I wouldn't put it up there with, say, Spock's Beard, it's a worthy effort in the genre.

-Peck plays a variety of keys, old and new, principally a grand piano and Hammond B3, but there's a couple of snatches of Mellotron choir on Portrait/Bow In The Cabin and Finale: Into The Trunk, but nowhere near enough to make it worth buying on those grounds.
-If you like modern US prog, there's a good chance you'll get something from Under the Big Tree, but more 'trad' proggers might be better off going somewhere else.
+Peck plays a variety of keys, old and new, principally a grand piano and Hammond B3, but there's a couple of snatches of Mellotron choir on Portrait/Bow In The Cabin and Finale: Into The Trunk, if nowhere near enough to make it worth buying on those grounds.
+If you like modern US prog, there's a good chance you'll get something from Under the Big Tree, but more 'trad' proggers might be better off going elsewhere.

 Don't Get Too Comfortable (1998, 42.03) **½/T

 Big Blue Sky